Liverpool fans' fury over flights fiasco

 Liverpool fans have spoken of their anger after their flights to the Champions League final were cancelled.

-Operator Worldchoice Sports said it could not secure landing slots at Kiev's Boryspil Airport for three planes but it said it had secured an extra last minute three-night trip.
+Operator Worldchoice Sports said it could not secure landing slots at Kiev's Boryspil Airport for three planes but it said it had secured an extra last-minute three-night trip.

-Disappointed supporters had paid up to £2,000 for the flights to Ukraine.
+Disappointed supporters had paid up to £2,000 to get to Ukraine.

-Fan Chris Bolland said he was "disgusted" over the fiasco which means he now cannot get to the final.
+Fan Chris Bolland said he was "disgusted" over the fiasco which means he now cannot get to the match.

 Liverpool play Real Madrid on Saturday in the Ukrainian capital in their first Champions League final in 11 years.

-The Merseyside club said up to 1,000 fans had been affected by the flights problems.
+The Merseyside club said up to 1,000 fans had been affected by the flight problems, and it had offered a full refund on tickets for fans whose flights had been cancelled.

 Chris Bolland, who has supported Liverpool for 50 years, paid £2,000 to Worldchoice for a flight and ticket.